 To improve standard malnutrition treatment protocols, ALIMA has developed Optimizing Treatment for Acute Malnutrition (OptiMA).
 OptiMA simplifies the treatment of acute malnutrition as a continuum condition under one protocol, rather than the current approach which designates two separate categories: severe acute malnutrition (SAM) and moderate acute malnutrition (MAM).
 OptiMA uses family-based screening at home by mid-upper arm circumference (MUAC), instead of more complex algorithms for SAM and MAM case management.
-A pilot study in Burkina Faso showed it is
+An operational pilot in Burkina Faso showed it is

 Pharos is working with the Yale School of Public Health and the Harvard School of Public Health to test these hypotheses using data from two randomized control trials (RCTs) in Niger and the Democratic Republic of Congo (DRC) supplemented with data from operational pilot studies in Burkina Faso, Niger, and Mali.
 Pharos will estimate the comparative resource use from a health sector perspective, focusing on the cost of nutritional supplementation products, outpatient clinical care, hospitalizations, and supply chain management.
 The team will use decision-analytic modeling to estimate the expected health outcomes and costs of operating an acute malnutrition program at scale, comparing OptiMA to the standard national protocol.